Pakistan Engineering Company: Post Partition

 After partition, the second phase of BECO development began.
 It was a beginning from scratch all over again.
 In December 1947, BECO was allotted Mukand Iron & Steel Works Ltd., an abandoned factory that required reconditioning on a large scale.
 About 120 machines of the Wagner Plant, obtained from Germany, were installed in the premises of the allotted factory.
 Huge constructions had to be undertaken to accommodate these machines.
 It took 3 years for the old Mukand Factory to grow into modern BECO Works.
 Beco now consisted of eight departments; Steel works, steel foundry, steel rolling mills, iron and nonferrous foundry, machine tool shop, diesel engine shop, structural shop, and general engineering shop.

+In 1955, BECO was listed on the Karachi Stock Exchange.

 Nationalization

 Zulfikar Ali Bhutto took over on December 21, 1971 and on January 1, 1972 his government promulgated the Nationalization and Economic Reforms Order nationalizing 31 key industrial units, completely wiping out BECO.
-The company’s name was changed to PECO (Pakistan Engineering Company).
-Like other nationalized companies, PECO did not cut it and by 1998, it had run up an acknowledged accumulated loss of Rs.
+The company's name was changed to PECO (Pakistan Engineering Company).
+Like other nationalized companies, PECO struggled to succeed, and by 1998, it had accumulated an acknowledged loss of Rs.
 761.58 billion.
-In October 1977, Gen Zia-ul-Haq offered to return control of the company to Mr. Latif and his management but Mr. Latif refused to accept the offer unless the same were extended to owners of all nationalized industries.
-After the amendments to the Economic Reforms Order, Latif had a short meeting with the President and raised the issue of BECO’s return to the original management.
-The President acknowledged and promised to expedite the matter for an early return but before he could fulfill his promise, he was assassinated.
-Subsequently, the Transfer of Management Order 12 of 1978 was amended by the incoming government and the new procedure adopted was to put on sale these units through open bidding and the highest bidder.
+In October 1977, General Zia-ul-Haq offered to return control of the company to Mr. Latif and his management, but Mr. Latif refused the offer unless it was extended to the owners of all nationalized industries.
+After the amendments to the Economic Reforms Order, Latif had a brief meeting with the President, during which he raised the issue of BECO's return to its original management.
+The President acknowledged the concern and promised to expedite the matter for an early resolution; however, before he could fulfill his promise, he was assassinated.
+Subsequently, the incoming government amended the Transfer of Management Order 12 of 1978, adopting a new procedure to sell these units through open bidding to the highest bidder.